plastic molding order process and timetable

 In this stage, the texturing process is done, which is usually the last step before mass production.

-In this stage, the tool is handed over to the customer or ready for export.
+In this stage, the tool is handed over to the customer or ready for injection molding production.
+Explore the full injection molding process from concept to production for a deeper understanding.

 PC injection molding